ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 #### React

 [React](http://erratique.ch/software/react) is an OCaml module for [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (FRP).
-In this TodoMVC example, React gives a way to automatically refresh the view whenever a new model is built by the controller.
-How is this done?
-The application uses a reactive signal which carries the varying model values over time.
+In this TodoMVC example, React gives a way to automatically refreshes the view whenever a new model is built by the controller.
+To achieve this goal, the application uses a reactive signal which carries the varying model values over time.
 At the beginning, the model value may be the [empty model](https://github.com/slegrand45/examples_ocsigen/blob/d6766d404a449d0b1d36ad3cd916b0c444390a19/jsoo/todomvc-react/todomvc.ml#L60-L65).
 But at any specific point in time, the reactive signal contains a model value.
 When this value is modified by the controller (a new model has been generated), the view automatically refresh its reactive parts.

 #### Mixing the two